no-term-limits/no-term-limits/README.md

     ks ..................... kubernetes/k8s: popular: get all kubernetes objects for a specified app kssh ................... kubernetes/k8s: popular: kssh todo-app to get inside the first todo-app app-server container in the current namespace ktail .................. kubernetes/k8s: popular: tail the logs of a pod

+## Creating new commands

+Ideally commands are created with `crc` so that the command header and HELP line are added to the command.

+The HELP line is needed for ntlhelp.
+See the "HELP and Search" section for more info.

+### Common Command Header

+The common command header we use forces commands to fail if any line exits badly and traps these errors so we can print out the command name and line number on which it failed.
+This makes debugging issues way easier.
+We prefer all commands to have this header.

+To add the header to an existing script, open the command in vim: `edc [command_name]` and type `h c-j` and it will add the header.